 Ever since the Mumbai attacks, India and Germany have stepped up cooperation in the field of counter terrorism, which includes training of security experts and exchanging notes on strategies.

-Speaking on the future scope of defense cooperation between the two countries, Ambassador Matussek said that Germany can offer best multi role aircrafts and is ready to forgo End User Monitoring Agreement, which is the pre condition for defense deals imposed by many countries, including the United States.
+Speaking on the future scope of defense cooperation between the two countries, Ambassador Matussek said that Germany can offer best multi role aircrafts and is ready to forgo End User Agreement, which is the pre condition for defense deals imposed by many countries including the United States.

 "We have number of projects for instance if you talk about multi role aircraft for the future.
-We have Eurofighter Typhoon, which is the best aircraft you can get in the market," he said.
+We have Eurofighter Typhoon, which is the only aircraft having a history of 20-30 years, it is the best you can get in the market," he said.

 The envoy said that Germany just don't want to sell the planes but intends to sell the first batch, develop second and third batch here in partnership and technology transfer to the degree that no other competitor will offer.